tagion/tagion/bdd/tagion/testbench/services/Transcript_service.md

 ## Feature: Transcript service
 This service takes care of processing the consensus-ordered list of smart-contracts (here in called an epoch list).
-The service should execute the smart-contracts in-order and send the modification updates to the DART-Service.
+The service should execute the smart-contracts in-order and sends the modifications updates to the DART-Service.

 `tagion.testbench.services.Transcript_service`